maxmmyron/SLCE/style_guidelines.md

 - mutable variables are always named in `camelCase`.
 - immutable variables are always named in all-caps `SNAKE_CASE`.

-## files

-Files are named in `snake_case`.
-Files are named like the class they contain.
-If a file contains multiple related classes, then the file takes a more general, yet descriptive name.

 ## classes

 Classes are noun-like and are named in `PascalCase`.
 One class should inhabit one file unless their functions are very closely related to one another.